noah-kr/bt-biomass-datasets/README.md

 ### 1. General script to load data into database

 If you have a folder of GeoTIFF files that you want to add to the database, you can execute the following script.
-The script will ask you for the necessary parameters like location of the folder etc.
+The script will ask you for the necessary parameters like location of the data etc.

 ```bash
 python load_data_general.py